Balkghar/good_git_pratice/README.md

 - `fix`:          when making a fix.
 Example: `fix-password-reset`
 - `test`:         For branches where new tests are being developed.
 Example: `test-user-authentication`
 - `release`:      For release branches.
 Example: `release-v1.0.0`
+- `refactor`: 	When making a refactor to the code

 ## commit